 Male impotence may be affected, according to a study that looked at the effect of men’s exposure to BPA at work.
 Findings indicated that high-level exposure may increase the risk of erectile dysfunction and problems with sexual desire and ejaculation.

 Type 2 diabetes and body weight

 Environmental exposure to BPA has the potential to affect the developing brain during gestation, according to research.

 Breast and prostate cancer

 Scientists believe BPA, with its estrogen-like behavior, could increase the risk of breast, prostate, and other cancers in people who were exposed to it in the womb.

 In 2015, a group of researchers

 Public authorities set BPA safety levels, but concerns remain about degrees of exposure.

-One study by the Centers for Disease Control and Prevention (CDC) found BPA in nearly all human urine samples, suggesting that exposure is widespread across the United States (U.S.).
+One study by the Centers for Disease Control and Prevention (CDC) found BPA in

 The CDC note that people are commonly exposed to low levels of BPA when they consume food or water that has been stored in containers made with the chemical.